Clariteia/minos-documentation/docs/quickstart/aggregate.md

   password: min0s
   host: localhost
   port: 5432
-...
 ```

-Having introduced how aggregate persistence is implemented in `minos`, the next sections provide a reference guide about how to use the storage operations step by step.
-One important thing to notice is that all of them are implemented using *awaitables*, so it is needed to know the [asyncio](https://docs.python.org/3/library/asyncio.html) basics to get the most of them.
+Having introduced how aggregate persistence is implemented in `minos`, the next
+sections provide a reference guide about how to use the storage operations step
+by step.
+One important thing to notice is that all of them are implemented using
+_awaitables_, so it is needed to know the
+[asyncio](https://docs.python.org/3/library/asyncio.html) basics to get the most
+of them.

 #### Create

-To create a new aggregate instances, the best choice is to use the `create()` class method, which is similar to creating an instance directly calling the class constructor, but also stores a *creation event* into the *Repository*, so that the persistence is guaranteed.
-Then, the *Broker* will publish the *update event* on the `{$AGGREGATE_NAME}Created` topic.
-In addition to that, the retrieved instance has already set the auto-generated fields (`uuid`, `version`, etc.).
+To create a new aggregate instances, the best choice is to use the `create()`
+class method, which is similar to creating an instance directly calling the
+class constructor, but also stores a _creation event_ into the _Repository_, so
+that the persistence is guaranteed.
+Then, the _Broker_ will publish the _update
+event_ on the `{$AGGREGATE_NAME}Created` topic.
+In addition to that, the
+retrieved instance has already set the auto-generated fields (`uuid`, `version`,
+etc.).

 For example, creating an `Exam` aggregate can be done with: